-5, 6), light upwind (case 7, 8) and strong upwind (case 9, 10).
+1.70 m and at distances of 178, 535 and 845 m from the turbine.
+The selected validation cases are summarised in Table 3 and are grouped in terms of the propagation direction.
+They are grouped into light downwind (case 1, 2), crosswind- downwind (case 3, 4), crosswind-upwind (case 5, 6), light upwind (case 7, 8) and strong upwind (case 9, 10).
 In the figures of the paper, the different groups are colour-coded in red (downwind, case 1) through orange and green to blue (upwind, case 10).
 Each group contains two validation cases that have very similar propagation characteristics.
-The data acquisition within a group took place in the same night and within 2 hours.
+The data acquisition within a group took place in the same night and within 2 h.

 In this section the different validation cases are first analysed in terms of environmental conditions and acoustic properties.
-Subsequently, the validation is performed by comparing measured and modelled propagation losses per 1/3 octave band and overall sound pressure levels.
+Subsequently, the validation is performed by comparing measured and modelled propagation losses per one-third octave band and overall sound pressure levels.
 Afterwards, the validation results are discussed regarding model assumptions and the effect of input parameters.